AndrejFa/D3-visualization/README.md

 ```
 Select desired graph folder and open an **.html** file.

-## Acnowledgement
+## Acnowledgements
+- Izr. prof. dr. Gregor Štiglic
+- Doc. dr. Petra Povalej Bržan
--Matjaž Grosek for tips and help with implementation.
+- Matjaž Grosek for tips and help with implementation.